 Carroll's research interests include the use of technology to enhance learning as well as factors affecting knowledge retention.
 Of particular interest are technologies such as gamification of learning, simulation, app-based technology in continuing education and virtual reality in nursing education.

-Carroll is a certified emergency nurse (CEN), a trauma certified registered nurse (TCRN) and has obtained the ANCC certification for Nursing Informatics (RN-BC).
+Carroll is a certified emergency nurse (CEN), a trauma certified registered nurse (TCRN), a Certified Healthcare Simulation Educator (CHSE), and has obtained the ANCC certification for Nursing Informatics (RN-BC).
 She has extensive experience in a variety of emergency department and trauma settings involving direct bedside care as well as the management of educational programs and accreditation relating to these specialties.
 She also has experience in quality and safety and performance improvement, project management and optimizing organizational adherence to accreditation guidelines utilizing technology.

 MSN, Leadership and Health Systems Management